RULES AND REGULATIONS

 12.3.9 No leak adjustment shall be made for bills that have not increased more than 25% from the same billing cycle the prior year or the three billing cycles prior to the leak.

-12.3.10 No more than two leak adjustments will be granted at any property unless proof of complete water line replacement is provided to the District.
+12.3.10 No more than two (2) leak adjustments will be granted for any property unless proof of complete water line replacement is provided to the District.

 12.3.13 The customer may appeal the District’s decision to the Board of Commissioners when the District determines that the customer does not qualify for a leak adjustment or if the customer disagrees with the amount of the proposed leak adjustment.